 In order to increase the above ratio, the cross-selling activities should be properly settled.

-In the case, you have insight into each product (service or service line) periodical revenue you can calculate contribution to growth.
-This KPI for accounting firm shows the participation of each service line in total growth.
+In this case, you have insight into each product (service or service line) periodical revenue you can calculate contribution to growth.
+This KPI for the accounting firm shows the participation of each service line in total growth.

-At the picture above we see that total revenues grow by 6% (216k USD in total).
+In the picture above we see that total revenues grow by 6% (216k USD in total).
 The Financial advisory service line has the biggest contribution to growth with 31% of total revenue increase.
-Relatively, the highest growth is recorded also at Financial advisory service line (22% YoY growth).
+Relatively, the highest growth is recorded also at the Financial advisory service line (22% YoY growth).

 Besides historical analysis, you can measure achievements to settled goals.